 \subsection{Mutation of quivers}

 Let $Q$ be a quiver with finitely many vertices and finitely many arrows that have no loops or oriented 2-cycles.
 Given a quiver $Q$, let $I$ be the set of its vertices and $Q^{op}$ its opposite quiver with the same set of vertices but with the reversed orientation for all the arrows.
-If there are $q$ arrows pointing from a vertex $i$ to a vertex $j$, then we draw an arrow from $i$ to $j$ with a weight $w_{ij}= q$.
-We will frequently draw an arrow with no label if $w_{ij}= 1$.
+We consider a quiver with weight associated to a skew-symmetrizable matrix, see \cite{FZ03}.

 For each mutable vertex $k$ of $Q$, one can define a mutation of $Q$ at $k$, \cite{BGP73,FZ03}.
 This produces a new quiver denoted by $\mu_k(Q)$ which can be obtained from $Q$ in the following way \cite{FZ03}: \begin{enumerate} \item[(i)] The orientations of all edges incident to $k$ are reversed and their weights intact.